dr-lab/NDCar-TrafficSign-Classifier/writeup.md

 The model was able to correctly guess 7 out of 10 traffic signs, which gives an test accuracy of **70%**.

+**Image Qualities for testing**
+Since in the model, we transform the images with contrast and sharpen, which may impact the accuracy of the test ersults, especially depends on the test images' color contrasting.
+If the test image has good quality even if after sharpen and constract, then the test accuracy will be better.

+**Overfitting or Underfitting Discussion**
+Comparing the old test data set which accuracy is 81.6%, I think the reason that the real test images have low accuracy is because of the traffic signs selection.
+But may also a signal that my training is little overfitting.

 With the **top 5 softmax probabilities**, we can see how the model do the guessing.